mailtodanish/mailtodanish/README.md

 This is Danish A Software Developer by Profession.

-- 📫 How to reach me: mailtodanish@gmail.com
+📫 How to reach me: mailtodanish@gmail.com

-- 🔭 I’m currently working on python, djnago,...
+🔭 I’m currently working on python, djnago,...

+🌱 I am also expertize in Siebel and OpenUI.

 <!--
 **mailtodanish/mailtodanish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.